-If you’d like to speak up for nature on important state and federal policy and funding issues related to our lands and waters, sign up for our Great Places email newsletter and watch this page for important Action Alerts.
+If you’d like to speak up for nature on important state and federal policy and funding issues related to our lands and waters, sign up for our Nature News email newsletter and watch this page for important Action Alerts.

 Community Science Opportunities

 Volunteer online or from a yard or park near you!
-Here are a few suggested programs for you and your family to get involved and contribute to community science.
+Better yet, share your observations taken at one of our preserves in Wisconsin!
+Here are a few suggested programs for you and your family to get involved with and contribute to community science.

 You can choose a tree or plant in your yard or neighborhood.
 Record how it changes and grows through the season and submit your observations.
 Start observing